 In 1888, Henry Homer had discovered a saddle leading from the Hollyford River to Milford Sound.
 Work on the Homer Tunnel, to provide a road route to Milford Sound, started in 1935 but was suspended during the Second World War.
 The tunnel opened for traffic in 1953.

-The ‘Southern Scenic Highway’ runs from Balclutha in Otago to Te Anau, taking in the Catlins district, following the Southland coast, then taking the Waiau Valley north to Te Anau.
+The ‘Southern Scenic Highway’ runs from Balclutha in Otago to Te Anau, taking in the Catlins district, the Southland coast, and the Waiau Valley north to Te Anau.

 Invercargill airport was built on land which had been reclaimed from the New River estuary between 1919 and 1940.
 Commercial flights began in 1948.